eneskelestemur/healer/README.md

 # HEALER: Hit Expansion to Advanced Leads Using Enumerated Reactions

-HEALER is a powerful computational chemistry tool designed for **hit expansion** and **lead optimization** through systematic enumeration of chemical reactions.
+HEALER is a computational chemistry tool designed for **hit expansion** and **lead optimization** through systematic enumeration of chemical reactions.
 It enables researchers to explore chemical space by generating novel molecules from query structures using retrosynthetic analysis and building block databases.

 ## 🎯 Overview